iAM-AMR/iAM.AMR.DOC/source/10_reference/documentation.rst

 Detailed installation instructions to install VSC, Python, and Sphinx is outside the scope of this documentation.
 In brief:

 #.
 Download and install `Visual Studio Code <https://code.visualstudio.com/>`_
 #.
-Enable the Python and reStructuredText extensions in VSC
-#.
 Download and install the latest version of `Python <https://www.python.org/>`_
 #.
-Download and install the latest version of `Sphinx <http://www.sphinx-doc.org/en/master/usage/installation>`_
+Download and install the latest version of `Sphinx <http://www.sphinx-doc.org/en/master/usage/installation.html>`_ and `Read the Docs Sphinx Theme <https://sphinx-rtd-theme.readthedocs.io/en/stable/index.html>`_

+   - using PIP (via Python): ``pip install -U sphinx sphinx-autobuild sphinx_rtd_theme``

+#.
+Enable the Python and reStructuredText extensions in VSC

+.. tip:: If the preview window in VSC displays content without the theme (i.e. colours, formatting), ensure the explorer panel is open to the root directory (where build/ and source/ are) so VSC can locate conf.py that specifies the theme.

 Documentation FAQs